-If, for any reason, one of the parties becomes aware that it shall be, or may reasonably be expected to become, unable to meet the non-dissemination provisions of this Arrangement, it shall immediately inform the other party.
-The parties shall thereafter consult to define an appropriate course of action.
+If, for any reason, one of the Parties becomes aware that it will be, or may reasonably be expected to become, unable to meet the non-dissemination provisions of this Arrangement, it will immediately inform the other Party.
+The Parties will thereafter consult to define an appropriate course of action.